storj/storj/docs/blueprints/storage-node-downtime-disqualification.md

 ## Open issues

+- There is a way to get around downtime tracking in its current implementation.
+Only come online long enough to check in then immediately shut down.
+Repeat this process frequently enough and a node can effectively remain offline and never be punished for it.
+This is due to the way downtime tracking selects nodes where last contact success < last contact failure.
+By checking in frequently enough, a node can reduce the risk that its last contact was a failure when the estimation chore runs.

 - It is possible for a node to continuously cycle through suspension and reinstatement.
 How frequently this could happen depends upon the length of the tracking and grace periods.
 Should there be a maximum number suspensions before disqualification?